Garroway at Large

 Garroway at WMAQ in 1951 with Connie Russell and Jack Haskell.

-Garroway at Large is an experimental American musical variety show program with the host Dave Garroway in the Golden Age of Television.
+Garroway at Large was an experimental American musical variety show program with the host Dave Garroway in the Golden Age of Television.
 It was telecast at 10pm on Saturday (and later on Sundays and Fridays) on NBC from April 1949 to 1951.
 Garroway at Large aired with a full symphony orchestra conducted by Joseph Gallicchio.
 There were two female singers, Betty Chapel and Connie Russell and a male singer, Jack Haskell.
 In addition, the Hamilton Trio, a contemporary dance group, appeared each week, along with comedian Cliff Norton.

 The show had only one local Chicago broadcast on April 8, 1949 before becoming an NBC Network program.